 $10.99/user/mo Starter · $24.99/user/mo Advanced

-Cleanest task hierarchy of any tool tested.
+Cleanest task hierarchy of any tool in this comparison.
 Tasks, subtasks, dependencies, and timelines render intuitively for non-technical users.
 Free plan supports up to 10 users with core features.
 Used by 80%+ of Fortune 100 companies.

 Best for: Cross-functional remote teams of 8-50 people where marketing, ops, and product all need to collaborate.
 The cleanest UX for teams that don't have a dedicated PM tool admin.